Queen of Hearts (2019 film): Plot

 Peter and Anne entertain guests on their balcony, but Anne leaves the group to take Gustav to a bar.
 There, she kisses him.
-Later at night, she enters his bedroom and seduces him by initiating sex.
-The two begin a sexual relationship; Gustav interviews Anne with a tape recorder, asking her various questions including about her first sexual relationship.
-Anne says it was with someone she should not have had sex with - like we have? asks Gustav, but she does not want to talk about it.
+Later at night, she enters his bedroom and seduces him.
+The two begin a sexual relationship.
+Gustav interviews Anne with a tape recorder, asking her various questions, such as about her first sexual relationship.
+Anne says it was with someone she should not have had sex with.
 The family celebrates Frida and Fanny's birthday.
 When Anne and Gustav step away, Gustav kisses her.
 A guest, Anne's sister Lina, witnesses the encounter and, upset, leaves the party.
 Anne fears Lina will tell Peter, and breaks off her relationship with Gustav.

 Gustav and Peter leave to spend time at their cabin in the woods.
-After their return Peter tells Anne that Gustav wants to go to a boarding school, and had told his father what had happened between Anne and himself.
-After a pause Anne hysterically denies the accusation, saying Gustav hates her for ending Peter and Rebecca's marriage.
+After their return, Peter tells Anne that Gustav wants to go to a boarding school, and told his father what had happened between him and Anne.
+Anne denies the accusation, claiming Gustav hates her for ending Peter and Rebecca's marriage.
 She also tells Peter that Gustav was responsible for the burglary.
 Anne, Peter, and Gustav then sit down together, where Anne continues to deny the affair.
-Gustavs departs for a boarding school.
-Much later Gustav visits the office of Anne and threatens to report her for the illegal affair, but she replies he is not a credible witness and never will be believed.
-He calls on her house at night asking for his father but he is rejected by Anne who leaves him weeping on the ground.
-At a party for Anne Peter is called with the message that Gustav goes missing from his school.
+Gustav departs for a boarding school.
+Much later, Gustav visits the office of Anne and threatens to report her for the illegal relationship, but she replies he is not a credible witness and never will be believed.
+He calls on her house at night asking for his father but is rejected by Anne who leaves him weeping on the ground.
+At a party for Anne, Peter is called with the message that Gustav has gone missing from his school.
 Peter is called to Stockholm by the police.
 It turns out a hunter has discovered Gustav's body near the cabin, where he froze to death.
-When Anne tells Peter that Gustavs death is not his fault, Peter violently silences her.
-The family of Peter, Anne and the two young girls in black drive in silence in their car, presumably to Gustav's funeral.
+When Anne tells Peter that Gustav's death is not his fault, Peter violently silences her.
+In the end, Peter, Anne and the two young girls, dressed in black, drive in silence in their car, presumably to Gustav's funeral.